Satellite photos show damage at Iran prison amid protests

 So far, human rights groups estimate that over 200 people have been killed in the protests and the violent security force crackdown that followed.
 Iran has not offered a death toll in weeks.
 Demonstrations have been seen in over 100 cities, according to the group Human Rights Activists in Iran.
 Thousands are believed to have been arrested.

-Meanwhile, European Union foreign ministers were looking into imposing sanctions on 11 Iranian officials and four Iranian entities over their suspected role in the crackdown against the protests.
-They were expected to agree on imposing travel bans and freezing assets.
+Meanwhile, the European Union on Monday slapped sanctions on 11 Iranian officials and four Iranian entities over their suspected role in the crackdown against the protests, imposing travel bans and freezing assets.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.